 - Three-tier Architecture

-Enlisting the Key Features of a Data Warehouse
+Enlisting the Features

 The Role of Data Pipelines in the EDW